Jump to the section you are looking for:

 Help with delivering meals to the thousands of older adults that rely on us each and every day.
 Meal deliveries are made Monday through Friday between 9 am to 12 pm.
 Must be 18 years of age or older and have a valid California driver’s license, driver’s insurance, and reliable vehicle.
 Visit MealsOnWheelsOC.org for more details.

-Help with meal pick up from designated local restaurants, then delivery to individuals and families who are unable to leave their home and are food insecure.
-Shifts are available Monday through Friday, with meal pick-ups at 2 pm to be delivered up until 4:30 pm.
+Help with meal pick up from designated local restaurants, then deliver to individuals and families who are unable to leave their home and are food insecure.
+Shifts are available Monday through Friday, with meal pick-ups between 12 P.M. to 2:30 P.M.
 Volunteers must be 18 years of age or older and have a valid California driver’s license, driver’s insurance, and a reliable vehicle.
 For more details, email DWD@dragonkimfoundation.org or call 714-623-7289.
 Click here to register as a volunteer.

 Food Pickup Driver and Driver Assistant | Family Assistance Ministries (South Orange County):